Skip to main content

 • Weekly: each point, bar, or candle represents one trading week.
 Ideal for long-term investors to identify major trends, as weekly charts tend to filter out daily "noise" and show clearer signals.

-Understanding different types of technical analysis charts and how to read them is a huge step in becoming a more informed investor.
+Understanding different types of technical analysis charts and how to read them can improve how you interpret price and volume data.
 Charts can't predict the future with absolute certainty, but they can give you a great sense of the market's pulse.
-Happy charting!
+With practice, you can use charts to support more structured trading and investing decisions.

 Knowledge check: See what you learned